 Sometimes, there is a button directly on the unit, however, this isn’t always the case.
 So, if it isn’t clear, simply google “(modem name) + disable WiFi” and you should be able to find some pretty clear instructions.

 If you don’t want to do this, you can also purchase your own router.
 Be sure to ask your internet provider, or check online, that it is compatible, they always have a list.
-I personally like the Netgear N750 that you can pick up on Amazon, but before you purchase anything, make sure it is
+I personally like this Netgear router you can pick up on Amazon, but before you purchase anything, make sure it is

 Ok, now that we have our modem situation figured out, and we have our WiFi disable, it’s time to determine how many ports we’ll need for our hard wired internet network.